Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Security of QPV with commitment

 \section{Security of QPV with commitment}

-The most general attack on a 1-dimensional QPV protocol is to place an adversary, who we will call Alice, between $V_0$ and the position where the prover should be and another adversary, who we will call Bob, between the supposed prover location and $V_1$.
+We consider a quantum position verification protocol $\mathsf P$ in a 1-dimensional setup such that (i) the verifiers send classical and quantum inputs to the prover, and (ii) the answers are classical, and the verifiers (iii) expect to receive `correct' ($\textsc{c})$, `incorrect' ($\textsc{i}$), and `no-photon' ($\perp$).
+If we want to make explicit that the transmission rate of the quantum information sent by the verifiers is $\eta$, we will denote the protocol by $\mathsf P_\eta$.
+The most general attack on $\mathsf P$ is to place an adversary, who we will call Alice, between $V_0$ and the position where the prover should be and another adversary, who we will call Bob, between the supposed prover location and $V_1$.
 It is easy to see that having more than two adversaries in a 1-dimensional setting does not improve an attack.
-In a general attack on a QPV protocol $\mathsf P_{\eta_V, \eta_P}$ in which the verifiers send quantum and classical information and the prover responds with classical answers proceeds as follows.
 Before the protocol, the attackers prepare a joint (entangled) quantum state $\sigma$.
-Then, Alice and Bob intercept the information sent from their closest verifier, they make a copy and broadcast the classical information to their fellow attacker, and they perform a quantum operation on the intercepted quantum information, keep a register and send another register to the other attacker.
+Then, Alice and Bob intercept the information sent from the verifier closest to them, they make a copy and broadcast the classical information to their fellow attacker.
+Subsequently, they perform a quantum operation on the intercepted quantum information, keep a register and send another register to the other attacker.
 After one round of simultaneous communication, they both perform a POVM to obtain a classical answer, and they send it to their closest verifier, respectively.